 For raising brand awareness, we only market our own business and do not market for third parties.
 We market our offers by email, text and phone calls.
 We may use your data to provide promotional offers to you.
 This will be done only with your consent.
 You can withdraw your consent at any time by contacting sales and marketing at our central office or via phone 01278 559434 at or via email email@example.com or replying with opt out on emails sent.
 Please be aware that even after you opt-out or update your marketing preferences, we may still contact you for transactional or informational purposes.
 These include, for example, questions regarding a specific reservation.

 For some of our processing activities it is essential we use third party service suppliers.
 Your personal data is entered where this is strictly necessary to provide the service to you and in our legitimate interest.
-We use a software provider to administer bookings and process payments.
+We use a software provider to administer bookings and process payments and a software provider to obtain guest feedback to allow us to make positive changes to the business.
 Our housekeeping and maintenance services are provided via subcontractors.
 We use a security company to keep the premises secure and monitor CCTV.
 Our website is managed for us externally.
 We may need to provide your personal details to our insurance providers and such like.

 How is your data protected?